 Harry let her lead him away, chuckling under his breath.

-She paused on the stairs and poked him in the stomach.
+She paused on the stairs.
 ‘Well?’

 ‘Sirius is my godfather.
 None of what they say about him is true.
 He never betrayed my parents and he certainly didn’t help anyone escape from Azkaban.’